Hawkrex/Archipelago/README.md

 # Archipelago - The Planet Crafter

-This is the Archipelago fork for The Planet Crafter, you can find the [client](https://github.com/Hawkrex/TPCA) here for the players.
+This is the Archipelago fork for The Planet Crafter that contains the world for the **Archipelago server host**, you can find the [client](https://github.com/Hawkrex/TPCA) here for the **people who wants to play The Planet Crafter Archipelago**.

 ### Instructions for the **Archipelago server host** :
 - Go to this repo `releases` page